cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = 1.14.0 - 21/06/2019 =
 * Added the Regenerate action to the feed list
 * Improved the error handling of a situation where the activation of a feed update in the background fails.
-* Fixed an issue where a corrupted feed filter attribute would prevent the Edit Feed page to load.
+* Fixed an issue where a corrupted feed filter attribute would prevent the Edit Feed page from loading.
 * Fixed an issue where the static value source selectors would not show the correct "Fill with a static value" selection when WP was in a translated mode.
 * Fixed an issue where the "Product Category String" source would not always produce the correct category string.

 = 1.13.1 - 24/03/2019 =
-* Fixed an issue where the Update Schedule values where not correctly read from the Feed Edit form
+* Fixed an issue where the Update Schedule values were not correctly read from the Feed Edit form

 = 1.13.0 - 16/03/2019 =
 * Restructured the code to better comply with the WordPress coding standards and cleaned up some code
 * Fixed an issue where the feed process would fail when the product_type source was selected

 = 1.12.3 - 08/02/2019 =
-* Improved the security of the http requests
+* Improved the security of the HTTP requests

 = 1.12.2 - 14/12/2018 =
 * Restored the wppfm_feed_item_value filter name
 * Improved the German translation
-* Checked compatibility with Wordpress version 5.0
+* Checked compatibility with WordPress version 5.0

 = 1.12.1 - 30/11/2018 =
 * Fixed an issue where error loggings would not write correctly to the logging file